markplotlib/parking-warning/README.md

  the motorist is responsible for moving the car on time, it can be easy to lose track of time, or to forget to set a timer.
 This often results in unwanted parking fines.

+## Solution
+● This database serves as a web application stored on a mobile device used by a parking patrol officer.
+● The application interfaces with the mobile phone SMS of vehicle motorists.
+● The officer scans and records information that identifies each vehicle violating parking rules
+● Owner receives warning messages
+● This system will result in fewer worries and concerns about unwanted parking citations for city drivers.